 Consider the forest, whose fallen leaves and dead organisms go on to nourish the next generation of trees.
 Organic farmers must think of their soil as such an ecosystem.

-There are, of course, other kinds of organic matter available to help organic farmers build their soil (including mushroom soil, peat moss and many others), but no other source provides plants with as many benefits as good-quality compost.
-And few other sources are made from ingredients readily available at home.
+There are, of course, other kinds of organic matter available to help organic farmers build their soil (including mushroom soil and peat moss), but no other source provides plants with as many benefits as high-quality compost.
+What’s more, few other sources are made from ingredients readily available at home.

-- Compost contains not only macronutrients, but it also bears many trace nutrients; to top it off, this balanced array of nutrients is available in a slow-release form.
+- Compost contains not only macronutrients, but also many trace nutrients; this balanced array of nutrients is available in a slow-release form.
 Finished compost typically has .5 to 2.5 percent total nitrogen in either organic or slow-release form; about 10 percent of this amount is available in each subsequent year.

 - Compost helps balance soil pH, fosters good soil structure, and improves tilth and fertility.